-E. SIGNIFICANT EVENTS DURING THE BANKRUPTCY CASE
+D. SIGNIFICANT EVENTS DURING THE BANKRUPTCY CASE

-The Debtor entered into a cash collateral order with first Tennessee and IRS and has continued to pay The adequate protection payments.
+The Debtor entered into a cash collateral order with first Tennessee and IRS and has continued to pay the adequate protection payments.
 The Debtor has moved its operations from the warehouse and surrendered the real property to First Tennessee in the Chapter 13 case of John and Elizabeth Sumner.
 The Debtor has continued to operate and filed all monthly operating reports and paid all U.S. Trustee fees.
+The Debtor is employing Alan Pritchard to collect on unpaid account receivables.

-F. PROJECTED RECOVERIES FROM AVOIDABLE TRANSFERS.
+E. PROJECTED RECOVERIES FROM AVOIDABLE TRANSFERS.